CDCgov/phdi-azure/docs/execution-guide.md

 ## How to Use: Run an Hl7v2 vaccination message through the pipeline
 ### Overview
-This guide is divided into 3 sections:
+This how-to guide is divided into 3 sections:
 1. Accessing your Azure account
 2. Running data through the pipeline
 3. Viewing data in the FHIR server